elh/mal-arkey/README.md

-# mal-go - my "Make a Lisp" impl in Go
+# mal-arkey - my "Make a Lisp" impl in Go

 `make` to build binaries that can be copied into the `kanaka/mal` test harness.